AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 If the results are not what you expect, open your dataset and look for any failed batches imports.
 Learn more about [troubleshooting batch imports](https://experienceleague.adobe.com/docs/experience-platform/ingestion/batch/troubleshooting.html).

-### Verify profile data is appears in the Experience Platform
+### Verify profile data appears in the Experience Platform

-If you are not seeing profile data in the Experience Platform, see the [Commerce KnowledgeBase](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/?????????) for troubleshooting suggestions.
+If you are not seeing profile data in the Experience Platform, see the [Commerce KnowledgeBase](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/data-connection-customer-profiles-not-exported) for troubleshooting suggestions.

 ## Next steps